-Mississippi and Missouri Rivers will crest over the weekend, prompting more flooding fears
+Flooding hits NYC after inundating Midwest

 Story highlights

-- Extensive rainfall has caused severe flooding in the St. Louis area
+- Extensive rainfall causes severe flooding in the St. Louis area

-- Larger rivers still to crest, weather service says
+- Larger rivers have yet to crest, the National Weather Service says

+(CNN)Heavy rain pounded the Northeast on Friday afternoon, with streets in New York turned into flood zones and travel hindered across the region.

+Some of the city's mass transit was delayed, with entrances to Penn Station temporarily closed, and some motorists had to be rescued from stalled cars, CNN affiliate WABC reported.

 "The smaller rivers always recede sooner.
-A small creek would rise fairly quickly, and will come down fairly quickly," said Mark Fuchs of the National weather Service in St. Louis.
+A small creek would rise fairly quickly, and will come down fairly quickly," said Mark Fuchs of the National Weather Service in St. Louis.
 "Eventually, that water goes out to the larger river, which is the last thing to rise and the last thing to crest."

-Aerial photos and video from the St. Louis region and other parts of the central US show the devastating impact of the flooding that has caused as many as a dozen deaths and shut down transportation in the area.
+Aerial photos and video from the St. Louis region and other areas showed the devastating impact of the flooding that has caused as many as a dozen deaths and shut down transportation in parts of the region.

 Brian Emfinger, a reporter for CNN affiliate KATV, took aerial images and video of flooding near Pocahontas, Arkansas, in the northeastern part of the state, where floodwaters overtopped a levee.

-Gov. Asa Hutchinson posted an aerial photo of a Walmart in Pocahontas surrounded by water, as well as the flooding that has impacted roads nearby.
+Gov. Asa Hutchinson posted aerial photos of a Walmart in Pocahontas surrounded by water and widespread flooding in nearby Lawrence County.

-In the past week, flooding has caused seven deaths in Arkansas, including a 10-year-old who was climbing a fence to avoid the water and was swept away, according to the state's Department of Emergency Management.
+In the past week, flooding has caused seven deaths in Arkansas.
+Those killed included a 10-year-old who was climbing a fence to avoid the water and was swept away, according to the state's Department of Emergency Management.

 Five people have died in Missouri due to or related to the flooding, officials said.